11 Bad Habits All Lacrosse Goalies Should Stop Immediately

 The position of lacrosse goalie is one of repetition.
-And for any sport that involves a lot of repetition, its very easy to develop bad habits.
+And for any sport that involves lots of repetition, it is very easy to develop bad habits.

 In working with youth goalies, the same bad habits tend to surface time and time again.
 Even more experienced goalies can develop some bad habits over time if they’re not careful.

 The worst part is many lacrosse goalies don’t even realize they have these bad habits.
 That’s where the power of a good lacrosse coach comes into play.
 They can help spot and correct these bad habits.

 But even being aware of bad lacrosse goalie habits can be half the battle in getting them corrected.

 Flinching or being scared of the ball is by far the single worst and most common habit a goalie can have.
 However this action is not often voluntary.